 1. Why is my cheesecake batter lumpy?

 Yes, but be gentle.
-Mix on low, scrape well, and use an immersion blender, food processor, or sieve only as much as needed to smooth the batter.
+Mix on low, scrape the bowl well, and use an immersion blender or sieve only as much as needed.

 Yes.
-A fine-mesh sieve or tamis is a great option when the batter is mostly smooth but still has a few stubborn small lumps.
+A fine-mesh sieve or tamis works well when the batter is mostly smooth but still has a few stubborn small lumps.

 Conclusion

-Lumpy cream cheese in cheesecake is usually fixable, as long as you catch it before baking.
-In most cases, the real solution is not more force.
-It is better softness, better scraping, lower mixing speed, and the right rescue tool for the stage you are in.
+Lumpy cheesecake batter is usually fixable as long as you catch it before baking.
+In most cases, the real problem is not bad luck.
+It is cold cream cheese, uneven mixing, or ingredients that were added before the base was fully smooth.